xbrny/flutter_lost_and_found_pet/README.md

-# An app to announce missing or lost pet
+# A Flutter app to announce missing or lost pet
 *I created this app as part of my journey to learn Flutter, this app is intended for learning purpose only and not suitable for production*